PeteyChan/SimpleECS/README.md

 }
 ```
 ## World
-The world static class is what stores and handles all the underlying
-archetypes and their entities.
-Normally you won't need to do anything with
+The world static class is what all the archetypes and their entities.
-this class but there are a couple of useful features.
+Normally you won't need to do much with this class but there are a couple of useful features.
 ```C#
 World.AllowStructuralChanges = true;  // set to false to manually start caching structural changes
                                       // changes will be appiled when set back to true.